 - Changes in your oral hygiene habits at home

 However, if a dental implant fails due to peri-implant disease, treatment may include:

 - Implant removal

 After an exam and diagnostic studies, your oral surgeon will explain your treatment options.

 Get Reliable Diagnostics and Treatment from OKC-OMS

-If you are experiencing dental implant complications—or if you want to avoid them—the board-certified surgeons at OKC-OMS in Oklahoma City can help.
+If you are experiencing dental implant complications—or if you want to avoid them—the oral surgeons at OKC-OMS in Oklahoma City can help.
 After a thorough examination and studying 3-D images of your teeth, gums, bone, and implants, one of our surgeons will identify issues that may put your dental implants at risk.